rzwiefel/ddf-solr/distribution/test/itests/README.md

 * The default port for Solr is hardcoded to `9994`.
 * The Solr administration UI is available at `http://localhost:9994/solr`
 * The Maven exec-maven-plugin executes the Solr start command before the itests begin.
 The plugin also executes the Solr stop command when the itests have terminated.
 * The files for the Solr instance are located inside of the `test-itest-ddf/target/solr` folder and **not** in the exam folder.
-Because there is not a per-exam-folder instance of Solr, it is not recommended to run multiple itests concurrently because the tests may corrupt each other's data.
+There is not a per exam-folder copy of Solr.
+Therefore it is not recommended to run itests concurrently because the tests may corrupt each other's data.
 * Because not every itest cleans up after itself, it is possible to leak data between separate runs of the itests, **if** the test process terminated abnormally.
 In such cases, use `mvn clean` to delete the target folder.
 This ensures future itests have a clean Solr installation.

 ## SSH Into a Running Instance